gumaerc-testorg/21g.225-spring-2016/content/pages/calendar.md

 {{< tdclose >}}
 {{< tdopen >}}
-After reading the articles for this session (see the [Readings and Homework Preparation]({{< baseurl >}}/pages/readings-and-homework-preparation) section), record any questions that arise about professional goals and barriers to those goals.
+After reading the articles for this session (see the {{% resource_link f67e416f-77de-7ab7-6baf-2273d4824ae4 "Readings and Homework Preparation" %}} section), record any questions that arise about professional goals and barriers to those goals.
 These questions will frame our class discussion.
 {{< tdclose >}}

 {{< trclose >}}